Receiving orthodontic treatment is a great step toward establishing good oral health.

 Orthodontics has been around for hundreds of years because some of history’s great dentists and physicians understood that tooth placement and occlusal development is incredibly important.

 Today’s orthodontic treatment protocols are more advanced and effective than ever before.
-Surprising to some, wearing braces has more benefits than to just improve one’s appearance.
+Surprising to some, straightening your teeth has more benefits than to just improve one’s appearance.
 There is a wealth of evidence-based research that supports the notion that tooth positioning can prevent disease as well as increase oral function.
 NRH Orthodontics serves patients of all ages including adults.

 An Improved Appearance